 Thought Addiction is Misunderstood

-A thought addiction can cause devastating effects mentally, physical, health and your well being.
+A thought addiction can cause devastating effects to you mentally, physically and your health, as well as your well, being.
 These types of thoughts can overwhelm and overtake your mind causing false emotions and inappropriate behavior.

 There are many different types of looping thoughts that can become addictive: